AdobeDocs/campaign-standard.en/help/designing/using/styles.md

 ## Setting backgrounds {#about-backgrounds}

+>[!CONTEXTUALHELP]
+>id="ac_edition_backgroundimage"
+>title="Background settings"
+>abstract="Note that background images are not compatible with all email programs.
+When not supported, the row background color will be used instead.
+So make sure that color works well with your content."
+>additional-url="" text=""

 When it comes to setting backgrounds with the Email Designer, Adobe recommends the following:

 1. Apply a background color to the body of your email if required by your design.